Are you looking for the best things to do in Daytona Beach Florida? We have you covered with the coolest Daytona Beach attractions for all interests!

 The Basilica of Saint Paul is one of only two Basilicas in the state of Florida.
 It was Pope Benedict XVI who designated this church as the 60th Basilica in the United States.

 This church should be on a religious visitor’s things to do in Daytona Beach.
 The church has been around for 125 years and was home to the first Catholic family in the city who moved here from Germany in 1881.

 This is one of the perfect attractions in Daytona Beach for anyone who loves architecture mixed with rich history.

 You can still attend mass here weekly.

-This tap room is a family friendly thing to do in Daytona Beach.
+This tap room is a family-friendly thing to do in Daytona Beach.
 And even offers tours of the brewing production.
-Bar snacks are served as well as several local restaurants deliver to the brewery.
+Bar snacks are served and several local restaurants deliver food to the brewery.
 Check their current taproom list for what they are brewing!

 Did You Find This Post Helpful?

 If so, we would love to keep in touch!
 We enjoy seeing photos and comments about your experiences in Florida!
 You can follow us on Instagram and we will repost your photos on our feed and comment too!
 Just tag us at @floridatrippers and hashtag #floridatrippers.
 We can’t wait to see your travels!